Memoirs of Lady Hyegyŏng: Content

-King Yeongjo eventually learned of Sado's behaviour.
-Yeongjo met his son to confront him but no consequences were ordered because Sado attributed his actions to being "sad that [Yeongjo] does not love [him] and terrified when [Yeongjo] criticizes [Sado]".
-Instead the confrontation ended with Yeongjo promising to support his son better.
+King Yeongjo eventually learned of Sado's behavior.
+Yeongjo confronted his son, but no consequences were ordered because Sado attributed his actions to being "sad that [Yeongjo] does not love [him] and being terrified when [Yeongjo] criticizes [Sado]".
+Instead, the confrontation ended with Yeongjo promising to support his son better.

-It was only later after his mother, Lady Sonhui, learned of Sado's growing madness that he faced punishment.
-After a rumor reached the court that Sado intended to assassinate his father, Lady Hyegyong received a note from Lady Sonhui announcing that she had to protect the dynasty and the royal Heir.
-Shortly afterwards, Sado was executed by being locked into a rice chest where he was left to die.
+It was only later, after his biological mother, Concubine Yeong, became aware of Sado's growing madness that he faced punishment.
+After a rumor spread that Sado had attempted to assassinate his father, Lady Hyegyŏng received a letter from Concubine Yeong in which she apologised preemptively.
+Shortly afterwards, Sado was executed by being locked in a rice chest and left to die of dehydration and possibly of starvation.

 Significance

-The Memoirs of Lady Hyegyong are some of the only pre-modern autobiographies written by a woman in East Asia.
-At the time when Lady Hyegyong began her memoirs, female narratives had become more frequent in Korea.
+The Memoirs of Lady Hyegyŏng is one of the few pre-modern autobiographies written by a woman in East Asia.
+At the time when Lady Hyegyŏng began her memoirs, female narratives had become more frequent in Korea.
 Haboush suggests this increase in female narratives is connected to the decrease of yangban women's inheritance rights.
 On that basis, women wrote in order to document changes in customs and family structures.
-Korean script (hangeul) had been used by women and the uneducated ever since its invention by Sejong the Great in the later half of the 15th century.
+Korean script (hangul) had been used by women and the lower classes ever since its invention by Sejong the Great in the later half of the 15th century.

-Lady Hyegyong from her position at court provided details that official court records did not.
-Lady Hyegyong, described the private life of the court.
-Her subjects included King Yeongjo, King Jeongjo, and Princess Hwawan, thus making The Memoirs of Lady Hyegyong a primary historical source as to them.
+Lady Hyegyŏng, from her position at court, provided details that official records did not.
+She described the private life of the court; her subjects included King Yeongjo, King Jeongjo, Princess Hwawan, Jeong Hu-gyeom, and Hong Guk-yeong, thus making the Memoirs of Lady Hyegyŏng a primary historical source as to them.

-In contrast to Lady Hyegyong's narratives, royal figures were traditionally portrayed as exalted, moral personages in order to legitimize their reigns.
+In the very contrast to Lady Hyegyŏng's narratives, royal figures were traditionally portrayed as exalted, moral personages in order to legitimize their reigns.

 In popular culture

-The Memoirs have either inspired or have been adapted into other media.
+The memoirs have either inspired or been adapted into other media.